 I love fried tofu puffs, particularly in noodle soups, because they absorb the flavors of any broth or sauce.
 You will need to go to an Asian supermarket to find them, particularly ones that sell Chinese or Japanese food.
 The ones you see in a Japanese supermarket (あぶらあげ, aburaage) are shaped like thin rectangles.
 You can slice those up into thinner strips to serve in this curry noodle soup.

 I understand that those tofu puffs are not always easy to find.
 If you are looking for a substitute, try the five-spice pan-fried tofu I have in this recipe.
 If you are not vegetarian, you can add shrimp or chicken to the dish.
-Also, free to customize the vegetables to your taste!
+Also, feel free to customize the vegetables to your taste!
 Sometimes, I like adding bok choy, or baby bok choy, zucchini noodles, purple cabbage, or sliced red bell peppers to the mix.

 30-Minute Yellow Curry Noodles